Level crossings in the United Kingdom: History

 The Ufton Nervet rail crash in 2004 was an eye-opener for many people involved with level crossings and since then the highlight on crossing safety has increased, with crossings being closed or upgraded; most notably AOCLs being upgraded to automatic barrier crossing locally monitored (ABCL) status.
 In 2009 after the Halkirk crossing crash in Scotland, it was seen that the AOCLs on the network were the most dangerous crossing and a scheme to eradicate them was put forward.
 In order to do it quickly and cheaply, the full conversion to ABCL status was not done, and instead the simple addition of barriers to create an AOCL+B was the go-to option.
 Upgrades and closures still continue into the future, with newer systems (and trials of different equipment) such as the AFBCL (automatic full barrier crossing locally monitored) being installed in Ardrossan in 2018.

-The level crossing at Helpston in Northamptonshire has the longest stretch of road between the barriers, crossing six tracks (grouped as four tracks of the 125 mph East Coast Mainline, and two tracks of the Birmingham–Peterborough line).
+The level crossing at Helpston in Cambridgeshire is one of the largest crossings in the country, crossing six tracks (grouped as four tracks of the 125 mph East Coast Mainline, and two tracks of the Birmingham–Peterborough line).
+The nearby Maxey Level Crossing also has six tracks, as well as Exeter 'Red Cow' LC.